j123b567/scpi-parser/README.md

  - support all parameter types defined in the spec - separate them and identifie them
  - support for optional command headers (Richard.hmm)

-[SCPI](http://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments) Parser library aims to provide parsing ability of SCPI commands on instrument side.
-All commands are defined by its patterns eg: "STATus:QUEStionable:EVENt?".

-Source codes are published with open source Simplified BSD license.

 Command pattern definition
 -----------